View our Covid-19 Response Learn More- Click to Dismiss

 Understanding Early Childhood Special Education

-The IEP team must gather information about a child’s enrollment in a variety of early childhood programs in order to answer the question of whether the child attends a Regular Early Childhood Program.
+The IEP team must gather information about a child’s enrollment in a variety of early childhood programs in order to document the Regular Early Child Program.
 The programs to consider may include early care and education environments arranged by families, placements determined by IEP Teams, or a combination of these programs.

 Per the U.S. Office of Special Education Programs (OSEP), the programs are defined as follows: